waltligon/orangefs/doc/design/storage-interface.md

 ### Metadata Stuffing

-In many file systems "inode stuffing" is used to store the data for small files in the space used to store pointers to indirect blocks.
+In many file systems “inode stuffing” is used to store the data for small files in the space used to store pointers to indirect blocks.
 The analogous approach for PVFS2 would be to store the data for small files in the bytestream space associated with the metafile.